fatemerezaee/aermet-meteorological-data-processing/README.md

 I’m Fateme, an environmental specialist passionate about air quality modeling.
 While working on atmospheric dispersion modeling with AERMET, I faced challenges processing raw meteorological data to meet input requirements.
-To solve this, I developed the scripts below to clean, organize, and prepare the data — filling gaps, aligning timestamps, and converting intervals to hourly records.
+To solve this, I developed scripts to clean, organize, and prepare the data — filling gaps, aligning timestamps, and converting intervals to hourly records.
 I’m sharing this in case it helps others working on similar projects...

 # aermet-meteorological-data-processing